American Brass Quintet Seminar @Aspen Back To Programs of Study /...

 - One member of the ensemble should apply under their name on behalf of the group

 All groups must submit the following repertoire in INDIVIDUAL VIDEO TRACKS.
+Do not include your name in the video title or description.

 - EWALD: Moderato (1st mvt) from Brass Quintet No. 1 in B-flat minor